d-bl/GroundForge/Whiting-Index.md

-*Jo Edkins* went through a lot of trouble to create and annotate an online [index] on the grounds in '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting which dates from 1920.
+*Jo Edkins* went through a lot of trouble to create an annotated online [index] on the grounds in '_A Lace Guide for Makers and Collectors_' by Gertrude Whiting which dates from 1920.
-The book is also available in four PDF's at the late professor Griswold's [Digital Archive], including a [scan] of the original index.
+The book is available with a higher resolution in four PDF's at the late professor Griswold's [Digital Archive], including a [scan] of the original index.

 Below the same index republished: each `W` links to a scanned page of the Whiting book with annotations by Jo Edkins.